 - Deducting unutilized items (losses, capital allowances, and donations)

 - Adding balancing charges

 To determine the total assessable profits, you should know that Hong Kong relies on its territorial basis of taxation.
 Only profits arising in or derived from Hong Kong are subject to corporate taxation.

 You should then verify the source of profits.
 The IRD uses a range of methods to determine the source of profits.
 A good assessment requires an examination of the nature of the profits and the transactions and operations resulting in those profits.

 Bear in mind that a lot of expenses incurred in the production of profits are deductible in Hong Kong.
-These usually include interest, rent, repairs, intellectual property, research development, director fees, employee fund contributions, and director fees.
+These usually include interest, rent, repairs, intellectual property, research development, employee fund contributions, and director fees.

 Also, make sure to deduct unutilized items.
 Firstly, think about the deductible losses.
 These arise from business conducted in Hong Kong and they can be deducted against future profits.

 When it comes to capital allowances, annual depreciation allowances are permitted for the depreciation of machinery and production plants.
 The annual rate of depreciation can range between 10% and 30%.

 Donation sums, each exceeding HK$100 made to registered charities are deductible.
 These may not exceed 35% of total assessable profits.

 Finally, ensure that there are no excessive claims for small business tax relief.
 Balancing charges may be added, but you should increase the amount of assessable profit.
 These charges occur when the earnings from the sale of a capital asset exceed their written-down value.